briandenicola/azure-multi-region-proof-of-concept/Readme.md

 # Setup

 ## Prerequisite
-* Azure PowerShell, Azure Cli, Terraform, Helm and Kubectl
+* Azure PowerShell, Azure Cli, Azure Static Webapp cli, Terraform, Helm and Kubectl
 * A public domain that you can create DNS records
    * Will use bjd.demo for this documentation
    * The Public domain is used by Let's Encrypt to valiate domain ownership before granting tls certificates